Robert Moses: Background

 After graduating from Yale College (B.A., 1909) and Wadham College, Oxford (B.A., Jurisprudence, 1911; M.A., 1913), and earning a Ph.D. in political science from Columbia University in 1914, Moses became attracted to New York City reform politics.

+In 1915, Moses married Mary Louise Sims of Dodgeville, Wisconsin.
+They had two daughters, Mrs. Richard J. Olds (Barbara) of Greenwich, Conn., and Jane Rose Moses Collins.
+Mary Sims Moses, who had remained virtually bedridden in their home from 1952–1966 with arthritis, died on September 6, 1966.
+Moses subsequently married his secretary Mary Alicia Grady on October 4, 1966.
+Newsday reported on Grady's death in 1993, Grady had accompanied Moses on numerous vacations, prior to their marriage.
+They lived in Manhattan's Gracie Terrace.

+Career

-A committed idealist, he developed several plans to rid New York of patronage hiring practices, including being the lead author of a 1919 proposal to reorganize the New York state government.
-None went very far, but Moses, due to his intelligence, caught the notice of Belle Moskowitz, a friend and trusted advisor to Governor Al Smith.
+Moses developed several plans to rid New York of patronage hiring practices, including authoring a 1919 proposal to reorganize the New York state government, which was ultimately not adopted but drew the attention of Belle Moskowitz, a friend and trusted advisor to Governor Al Smith.
 When the state Secretary of State's position became appointive rather than elective, Smith named Moses.
 He served from 1927 to 1929.

-Moses rose to power with Smith, who was elected as governor in 1922, and set in motion a sweeping consolidation of the New York State government.
+Moses rose to power with Smith, who was elected as governor in 1918, and then again in 1922.
+With Smith's support, Moses set in motion a sweeping consolidation of the New York State government.
 During that period Moses began his first foray into large-scale public work initiatives, while drawing on Smith's political power to enact legislation.
 This helped create the new Long Island State Park Commission and the State Council of Parks.
 In 1924, Governor Smith appointed Moses chairman of the State Council of Parks and president of the Long Island State Park Commission.
 This centralization allowed Smith to run a government later used as a model for Franklin D. Roosevelt's New Deal federal government.
 Moses also received numerous commissions that he carried out efficiently, such as the development of Jones Beach State Park.
 Displaying a strong command of law as well as matters of engineering, Moses became known for his skill in drafting legislation, and was called "the best bill drafter in Albany".
 At a time when the public was accustomed to Tammany Hall corruption and incompetence, Moses was seen as a savior of government.

 Shortly after President Franklin D. Roosevelt's inauguration in 1933, the federal government found itself with millions of New Deal dollars to spend, yet states and cities had few projects ready.
 Moses was one of the few local officials who had projects shovel ready.
 For that reason, New York City was able to obtain significant Works Progress Administration (WPA), Civilian Conservation Corps (CCC), and other Depression-era funding.
 One of his most influential and longest-lasting positions was that of Parks Commissioner of New York City, a role he served from January 18, 1934, to May 23, 1960.